ml-cube/ml3-platform-docs/md-docs/api/python/enums.md

 ---
-Enumeration that specify the storage policy for the data sent to ML cube Platform
+Enumeration that specifies the storage policy for the data sent to ML cube Platform

 **Fields:**